 Summary Jurisdiction Application for Assault Charges

 Our client’s girlfriend was distressed and was in an emotional state when she called him to pick her up from a party in Woodstock.
 She had been assaulted by an intoxicated male at the same party.
 Upon meeting his distressed girlfriend, he made a rash decision to enter the private property and confronted the male that had assaulted his girlfriend.
-At the time of entry into the private property, he was armed with a dual purpose torch/baton.

 The client was apprehended by the police, interviewed, and he made full admissions to his offending.
 He was remorseful.
 The prosecution initially charged him with assault offences, however this was upgraded to a strictly indictable charge of Aggravated Burglary.
 Aggravated burglary is a charge that cannot be finalised in the Magistrates’ Court and must be determined in the County Court.

 Consequently, our client case was uplifted from the summary stream into the indictable stream and a committal mention was fixed.
 Negotiations with the prosecution prior to the committal mention date resulted in the prosecution withdrawing the offence of Aggravated Burglary (the most serious charge).
 The case was set down for a plea to 3 charges: Intentionally Cause Injury, Unlawful Assault, and Trespass.

 We provided legal representation at the Melbourne Magistrates’ Court.
 The charges were:

 - Intentionally Cause Injury

 - Prohibited Person Possess, Carry or Use a Firearm

 The case proceeded as a summary jurisdiction application for assault offences and the firearm offence, which turned out to be successful.